See what’s in store in our E&S Success Story Lounges.

 With beverage trends shifting toward healthy, blended options, a Midwestern C-store chain needed an appliance that could serve freshly-blended iced drinks without the oversight of an employee – all while maintaining a small footprint.
 The chain worked with Multiplex Company to develop and test a customized prototype machine in its headquarters store and identified areas of improvement.
 This feedback was used to develop the beta field test unit, which was installed in 29 additional stores.
 The self-serve beverage dispenser was a hit with customers, and the store achieved full ROI in less than eight months.

 A busy coffee drive-thru needed a brewing solution that saved water and was easy to clean.
-An ecologically-friendly dipper well from Nemco Food Equipment was tested and introduced, saving the chain 150,000 gallons of water annually across three locations.
+An ecologically-friendly dipper well from NEMCO Food Equipment was tested and introduced, saving the chain 650,000 gallons of water annually across four locations.

 Perlick Corporation – Tobin Ellis Cocktail Dispenser